sdbedi/my-personal-site/content/home/skillset.md

 Skills:

-Fullstack Web Development - I have experience with Fronted/Backend Frameworks, UI, Server, and Database technologies.
+Fullstack Web Development - I have experience with Fronted/Backend Frameworks, as well as UI, Server, and Database technologies.
 I'm also versed in Test Driven Development, and Continuous Integration/Continous Development.

 Software Architecture - Skilled in gathering user requirements, and planning all aspects of a web application.